FEniCS/governance/governance.md

 Members from the same organization (university, research institute or company) is four.

-If a Council member becomes inactive in the project for a period of one year, they will be considered for removal from the Council.
-Before removal, the inactive Member will be approached by another Council member to see if they plan on returning to active participation.
+If a Council Member becomes inactive in the project for a period of one year, they will be considered for removal from the Council.
+Before removal, the inactive Member will be approached by another Council member to ask if they plan on returning to active participation.
 If not they will be removed immediately upon a Council vote.
 If they plan on returning to active participation soon, they will be given a grace period of one year.
 If they do not return to active participation